mandrasch/openeducationtagger/README.md

 ## Important notes

-If you change the column names in the spreadsheet, you need to customize `controllers/coronacampus/Cli.php` as well as the search interface data model in `frontend-reactive-search` (see foreach-loop for entries).
+If you change the column names in the spreadsheet, you need to customize `controllers/coronacampus/Cli.php` (see foreach-loop for entries) as well as the search interface data model in `frontend-reactive-search`.

 ## Set it up yourself